Agentic AI Architecture: From Prompt to Goal-Directed¶

 - The agent runs with a scoped GitHub token (read-only on the target repo).

-- A cost guard halts execution if the session exceeds 50k tokens before the agent self-terminates.
+- A cost guard halts the session if it exceeds 50k tokens before the agent self-terminates.

-This maps each component directly onto the reference architecture above: the LLM stays in the cognitive layer, the GitHub client lives in the execution layer, and the typed tool interface enforces the boundary.
+Each component maps onto the reference architecture: the LLM in the cognitive layer, the GitHub client in the execution layer, the typed tool interface at the boundary.

 Key Takeaways¶